 7. Lost Jobs

-Nothing brings financial worry to the forefront quite like a lost job.
+Nothing brings financial worry to the forefront quite losing a job.
 Offer your condolences.
-Send over some useful content on unemployment, severance packages and the like.
+If it’s appropriate, perhaps offer useful content on ways to network, severance packages and the like.
 Let the prospect know you’re there to help them put their best foot forward during this trying time.

 Coming back from a divorce often means re-establishing credit, re-evaluating budgets and a host of other items prospects likely don’t want to think about.
 But the sooner they get their finances in order the better.
 Offer your condolences and share some tips about what comes next.
 Let them know you’re ready to talk when they are.